novedevo/nove.dev/content/skills.md

 I have extremely limited experience with Haskell, but I've used concepts from functional programming in Python and C++ projects before, and it always results in clean, intuitive code.
 Monads are scary, but maybe one day I'll get around to properly learning it.

-### Perl
+### Lisp
-Whenever I look for information on Perl, I feel like I'm browsing the new-age or self-help sections of my [local used bookstore](http://pulpfictionbooksvancouver.com/).
+Whenever I look for information on Lisp, I feel like I'm browsing the new-age or self-help sections of my [local used bookstore](http://pulpfictionbooksvancouver.com/).
 The metaprogramming features of this language seem very powerful, but I haven't explored this language much.

 ### LaTeX